gabrielmmf/cool-compiler/README.md

+The command "make test" runs the lexical analyzer without crashing, generates all tokens and detect lexical errors.
+Therefore we chose keep the errors detected altough the program wouldn't compile in a complete cool compiler.

 # Design Decisions
 ## Definitions
 A comment_val variable was used to store the depth of the comment, allowing nested comment without errors.